syedzayyan/jraphzzz/docs/index.rst

 Overview
 --------

-Jraph is designed to provide utilities for working with graphs in jax, but doesn't prescribe a way to write or develop graph neural networks.
+Jraphzzz is designed to provide utilities for working with graphs in jax, but doesn't prescribe a way to write or develop graph neural networks.

 *  ``graph.py`` provides a lightweight data structure, ``GraphsTuple``, for working with graphs.